1922–23 Rangers F.C. season

-The 1922–23 season is the 49th season of competitive football by Rangers.
+The 1922–23 season was the 49th season of competitive football by Rangers.

 Overview

 Rangers played a total of 40 competitive matches during the 1922–23 season.
 The team finished top of the league, five points ahead of second placed Airdrieonians, after winning twenty-three of the 38 league games and recording an unbeaten home record.

 The side was knocked out of the Scottish Cup in the second round that season.
 After overcoming Clyde, a shock 2-0 defeat to Ayr United ended the campaign.

 Results

 All results are written with Rangers' score first.